pakshuang/ai-chat-survey/docs/localisation.md

 Future work will likely consist of finding good models and striking a balance between model capabilities and model size, as well as securing appropriate hardware to run these models.
 While models as small as 13B have a chance of performing well after finetuning, it is recommended that larger models such as Mixtral-8x7b be used.

+**Info:** Please refer to the Recommendations section below for more details.

 Regarding our current implementation of backend-gpu, content moderation filters have not been added as a consideration to testers, as the Mistral models require time to compute.
 Content moderation filters are also language models trained on text classification tasks, so running them along with the Mistral models may result in Out of Memory errors for smaller-sized GPUs.

+### Recommendations

+The LLM scene is constantly evolving.
+On April 18, 2024, Meta released llama-3, a very capable open-source LLM.
+Llama-3 comes in two sizes, 70b and 8b.
+The 8b model is the most capable open-source model for its weight class, to date.
+To speak of its impressiveness, as of 24 April 2024, it is currently (ranked 14 in the Overall category on the Chatbot Arena)[https://chat.lmsys.org/?leaderboard], a leaderboard where human evaluators rate the effectiveness of LLMs against one another.
+The 8-billion parameter model performs much above its weight class and ranks alongside Mistral-Medium (rank 14), Gemini 1.0 Pro (Dev API) (rank 21), both of which are much larger closed-source models.
+GPT-3.5-Turbo-0613 is ranked 25.

+The 70-billion parameter version is also very impressive.
+As of 24 April 2024, it has a rank of 6 in the Overall category, above two snapshots of GPT-4 (GPT-4-0314: rank 9, GPT-4-0613: rank 12) and Claude 3 Sonnet (rank 7).

+Such improvements are certain to keep coming, and it would be a good idea to keep on the lookout for upcoming models.
+A good place to source for good models would be:
+(Chatbot Arena)[https://chat.lmsys.org/?leaderboard] - A site where human evaluators rate the effectiveness of LLMs in general or specific tasks like coding

+(Open LLM leaderboard)[https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard] - A site where LLMs are rated on a variety of benchmarks like TruthfulQA (A dataset that evaluates on mitigating falsehoods).